What is Mam Chung?

 Description

-A Vietnamese meatloaf eaten with steamed white rice and fresh slices of cucumber for a traditional family meal.
+A Vietnamese salty pork meatloaf made with fermented fish, traditionally enjoyed with plenty of steamed white rice and fresh cucumber slices for a humble yet comforting meal.

 Ingredients